LucaMenestrina/COVIDrugNet/README.md

 - [ChEMBL](https://www.ebi.ac.uk/chembl/)
 - [Gordon et al. Virus-Host interactome](https://doi.org/10.1038/s41586-020-2286-9)
 - [Chen et al. Virus-Host interactome](http://127.0.0.1:8050/covidrugnet/10.1101/2020.12.31.424961)

+#### DisGeNET Authentication Note
+Since June 2021 authentication is required for retrieving data from DisGeNET.
+In order to use COVIDrugNet locally it is required to provide the DisGeNET credentials, otherwise it will not collect gene-disease associations.
+COVIDrugNet supports both environmental variables and .env files (keys: DISGENET_EMAIL, DISGENET_PASSWORD).
+Please set them before running COVIDrugNet on your machine.

 ### Browser compatibility
 The website has been tested on the following browsers and OSs: